tlsJP/discord-bot/readme.md

+# Discord Bot
 Messing around for the purpose of getting more acquainted with JS technologies

-# Discord Bot

 ## Installation

-- Copy
+1) Clone this repo to host
+2) Add your token to src/auth.json
+2) Invoke run.sh